danwing/cidfi/draft-wing-cidfi.md

-After authorizing a subset of the CIDFI servers, the client connects to that subset of authorized CIDFI servers and obtains their certificate fingerprints and capabilities to be used in the next step.
+After authorizing a subset of the CIDFI servers, the client connects to that subset of authorized CIDFI servers and obtains their certificate fingerprints and capabilities (ability to report network constraints, ability to perform CID-to-DSCP mapping) for use when communicating with a CIDFI-aware QUIC server.

+TODO: specify the encoding of the above information.

 # Operation on Each Connection to a Server